-Recall from class or the textbook that the definite integral $\int_a^b f(x) dx$ gives the signed or weighted area of the region between y = f(x) and the x-axis, where area above the x-axis is added and area below the x-axis is subtracted.
-The definite integral is usually defined in terms of limits of Riemann sums, but the full general definition, while necessary to justify all the properties of definite integrals and to handle a pretty wide range of functions, is also pretty cumbersome to work with.
-For a lot of purposes, we can get by with a much simpler definition, such as the Right-Hand Rule done in class, which suffices to develop at least some of the properties of the definite integral and will, in principle, properly compute $\int_a^b f(x) dx$ for most commonly encountered functions.
+The definite integral $\int{a}^{b} f(x) dx$ represents the signed or weighted area of the region between y = f(x) and the x-axis for $a \leq x \leq b$, where area above the x-axis is added and area below the x-axis is subtracted.
+The definite integral is usually defined in terms of limits of "Riemann sums", but the full general definition, while necessary to justify all the properties of definite integrals and to handle a pretty wide range of functions, is also pretty cumbersome to work with.
+For a lot of purposes, we can get by with a much simpler definition, such as the Right-Hand Rule, given below, which suffices to develop at least some of the properties of the definite integral and will, in principle, properly compute ab

+$\int{a}^{b} f(x) dx$ for most commonly encountered functions.
 As a reminder: